Core focus

 Partnership & trust

-Lasting partnerships rest on what can be delivered, traced, and reviewed—in cross-border trade, transparency matters more than slogans.
+Lasting partnerships rest on what can be delivered, traced, and reviewed.
+In cross-border trade, transparency matters more than slogans.

 Principle I Delivery & compliance